Manage Local Users¶

 This field has no effect for IKEv2 or xauth mobile IPsec.

 - Keep Command History

 If this user has shell access, this option preserves the last 1000 unique commands entered at a shell prompt between login sessions.
 The user can access history using the up and down arrows at an SSH or console shell prompt and search the history by typing a partial command and then using the up or down arrows.

 Each user can have their own settings for various GUI options and their dashboard layout.
 To enable this for a user, check the Custom Settings box when adding or editing the user.

 When that option is active, additional GUI options for the user are present on the user account page.
 Additionally, the user can have their own personal dashboard layout, starting from the system-wide layout.

 Choose the other GUI options desired for the user such as theme, top navigation, host name in menu, dashboard columns, show/hide associated panels, left column labels and browser tab text.

 Users with the WebCfg - System: User Settings privilege may adjust their own GUI options.

 admin group already have this privilege.

-A user with Custom Settings enabled (and the User Settings privilege) will have menu option System > User Settings.
-The user can select this to change the desired GUI options for their user name.
+A user with Custom Settings enabled and the User Settings privilege will have menu option System > User Settings.
+The user can select this to change the GUI options for their account.